-Background: We have compiled a series of legal reference guides on the complex intersection of family court issues and federal immigration laws, policy, and enforcement.
+Background: This webpage offers a series of legal reference guides on the complex intersection of family court issues and federal immigration laws, policy, and enforcement.
 Although these guides are NY based, the intersection has parallels in state courts across the country.
 State laws may vary but every court’s actions may impact immigrants’ rights under federal law.

 How To Use: The guides are accessible from a laptop, smart phone, or tablet.
 You may browse through a guide, pick a subject area, search for a term, or view a slideshow.
 We suggest browsing through each guide to get the full impact of the information.
 As similar issues may arise under different legal proceedings, you may notice redundancies in the content.
 We organized these by Family Law subject areas as well as providing guides on specific federal immigration proceedings or consequences in which state courts have a direct role.